gogvyatkin/todo_list/README.md

 ##### Tasks

-1. pick up orders
-2. watch one video about QA
+3. watch one video about QA
-3. read article on habr
+4. read article on habr
-4. plan car makeover
+2. chenge car tires
 5. order a tire repair kit
-6. pass a medical examination
+1. pass a medical examination